oktadev/okta-blog/_source/_posts/2022-04-06-react-azure-functions.md

 export default AppWithRouterAccess;
 ```

 This component creates the routes for your `Home` and `LoginCallback` components.
 It also initializes the `OktaAuth` object, which is passed into the `Security` component for the children to use.
-To do this, you will use the `clientId` and `issuer` that the Okta CLI returned when you created your Okta app and replace `{yourOktaClientId}` and `{yourOktaDomain}`.
-If you used a server other than your `default` authorization server, you would need to change the entire issuer, not just your domain.
+To do this, use the `clientId` and `issuer` that the Okta CLI returned when you created your Okta app and replace `{yourOktaClientId}` and `{yourOktaDomain}`.
+If you used a server other than your `default` authorization server, you will need to change the entire issuer, not just your domain.

 Next, add `Home.jsx` to your `src` folder and add the following code.